Lia Medeiros, Astrophysicist

 Comparison between simulated imagine and its reconstruction using PRIMO Figure from Medeiros et al. 2022

 I developed a novel algorithm for interferometric data analysis that uses a large library of high-fidelity general relativistic magnetohydrodynamic plus radiative ray-tracing simulations as a training set.
-Principal-component interferometric modeling (PRIMO) uses dictionary learning to fill in regions of the Fourier domain where the EHT does not observe.
-PRIMO produces higher resolution images that are free of artifacts, such as the bright "knots" along the ring in both the M87 and Sgr A* images.
+Principal-component interferometric modeling (PRIMO) uses dictionary learning to fill in regions of the Fourier domain where the EHT does not have data.
+PRIMO produces higher resolution images that are free of artifacts like the bright "knots" along the ring in both the M87 and Sgr A* images.

 This figure compares a simulated image of a black hole at 1.3 mm wavelength (left) to a PRIMO reconstruction of the image (right).
 The PRIMO reconstruction is the result of fitting 20 principal components to synthetic data.
 The data were created by simulating an EHT observation (that mimics the 2017 EHT observations of M87) of the original simulated image.